LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 echo (4 > 3 XOR 4 < 5); //false, as 4 is greater than 3 (true) and 4 is less than 5 (true)
 '''

-###PHP if, if...else, if...else-if & switch statements
+###PHP if, if...else, if...elseif & switch statements
-These statements funtion pretty much identically to Java and Javascript, with the exception of PHP comparison operator concerns noted above in the PHP Operators section.
+These statements funtion pretty much identically to Java and Javascript with two exceptions.
+There is no space between else and if in an `elseif` statement in PHP.
+Comparisons in PHP operate differently as noted above in the PHP Operators section.
 Remember to ensure that the comparisons you intend to make is the comparison your code is performing.

 ###PHP Loops: while, do...while & for
 The syntax for these loops is identical to Java & Javascript.